 The Samsung Q990B has a fantastic selection of sound enhancement features.
 You have a lot of tools on hand if you want to change up its sound, including bass and treble adjustments and a 7-band graphic EQ.
 There are many EQ presets, too, including 'Standard', 'Surround Sound', 'Game', and 'Adaptive Sound'.
 Like most premium offerings, there are features to optimize its audio reproduction based on your room's unique acoustics.
 The first is called SpaceFit Sound, and it adjusts the bar's sound.
 Auto EQ, meanwhile, controls the subwoofer's output.

 Like many other manufacturers, Samsung offers a feature that lets you pair the bar with a compatible Samsung TV—it's called Q-Symphony.
 Essentially, it synchs the bar with your TV, so your TV speakers play along with the bar itself.
-Unfortunately, it doesn't have a real impact on the sound.
-Audio doesn't seem more immersive, and it isn't louder or more accurate.
-If you don't have a compatible TV, you aren't missing out on much.
+Unfortunately, we found that it doesn't have a real impact on the sound.
+Audio's a little louder, and there's a touch more height, but you have to really focus to notice it.
+Of course, this is a subjective opinion, and your own preferences as well as your room setup will impact how you perceive the change in sound quality.

 The Samsung Q990B has lots of physical inputs.
 You can connect the bar to your TV over Optical or HDMI, and there's even an HDMI cable included in the box.
 You have an additional HDMI In port compared to the Samsung HW-Q930B, which is handy.
 The USB port under the bar is only for firmware updates.